Calinou/awesome-gamedev/README.md

 why, in the associated Wall of Shame file.

-This is released under a Creative Commons-Attribution-ShareAlike license, version 4.
-You can find its text in the LICENSE file.
+This is released under a Creative Commons-Attribution-ShareAlike license, version 4.0.
+You can find its text in the `LICENSE.md` file.

 This project is part of [Peers][361] - a community for growing freedom.
 Support us today!